 Sound governance is critical to maintaining stakeholder and public confidence in the Guardians and the Fund.
-As an autonomous Crown entity, the Guardians is legally separate from the Crown.
-This means that, although we are still accountable to the Government, we have operational independence regarding investment decisions and are, instead, overseen by an independent Board.
+As an autonomous Crown entity, the Government has given the Guardians the powers and responsibilities necessary to fulfil its mandate.
+Hence, the Guardians is legally separate from the Crown, which means although we are still accountable to the Government, we have operational independence regarding investment decisions and are, instead, overseen by an independent Board.

 Who decides what